amanzi/amanzi/doc/input_spec/AmanziNativeSpecV7.rst

 * `"component names`" [Array(string)] provides the list of species names.
   It is required for reactive transport.

+* `"component molar masses`" [Array(string)] provides the list of molar masses of species.
+It is required for proper conversion to and from dimensionless units.
+Default is 1.

 * `"number of liquid components`" [int] is the number of liquid components.